BartStolarek/RFF-Hackathon1-EDA/README.md

 - Plan your approach and assign parts to each group member - this is crucial in software development.
 Plan your work, and work your plan.
 - Be clear with who will do what, and when its due, but remember this isn't a paid university course, so don't be disheartened if someone doesn't meet the deadline.
 Just make sure you're all on the same page.

 ### 1. **Set Up Your Workspace**
 1. Clone the repository to your computer.
 Look in the discord resources channel for some guides on how to use git (thanks Marc).
 2. Create a new branch for your group.
 3. Make sure to use a **virtual environment** for your project.
 You can use `venv`, `conda` or jupyter notebooks.
 If you're using Jupyter Notebooks, make sure to install the required packages in the notebook itself.
 (Personally I use venv and docker, I think that this way sets you up to understand how to better deploy your code in an application in the future).
 4. Write your code just in the root folder of the repository.

 ### 2. **Get the Data**
-- Download the dataset from [this Kaggle link](https://www.kaggle.com/datasets/sunnykakar/spotify-charts-all-audio-data).
+- Download the dataset from [this Kaggle link](https://www.kaggle.com/datasets/salvatorerastelli/spotify-and-youtube).
 - Save the dataset in the `data/` folder.
 (This folder is excluded from Git using `.gitignore`.).
 I will hunt you down if you commit the data to the repository. 😈

 ### 3. Solve the Challenge
 Answer the following questions:

-**EDA Questions**
-1. What is the distribution of track durations?
-Are most tracks short or long?
-2. Which regions and artists dominate the "Top 200" charts?
-3. What trends can be seen in the `streams` and `popularity` columns over time?
-4. How do `danceability`, `energy`, and `valence` vary across regions?
-5. Are there correlations between `streams`, `popularity`, and any `af_` features like `af_danceability` or af_energy?
+**Essential EDA Questions** (Start with these)
+1. What are the basic statistics of the dataset? (number of songs, artists, etc.)
+2. Create visualizations to show the distribution of numerical features (danceability, energy, tempo, etc.)
+3. What are the top 10 most streamed songs on Spotify in the dataset?
+4. What are the top 10 most viewed music videos on YouTube?
+5. Is there a correlation any noteable correlation between features?

 **Data Cleaning**
-1. Identify and handle missing values in the dataset.
+1. How many missing values are there in each column?
-2. Create at least one meaningful new feature (check discord #definitions channel for what a feature is).
-I.e. `streams_per_minute`

-**Bonus (Optional)**
-1. Can you identify seasonal trends in track popularity or streaming numbers?
-2. Explore the `explicit` column: Is explicit content more popular in some regions than others?
-3. Add in any more explorations you have found interesting.
+2. What columns need cleaning? (e.g., formatting issues, inconsistent data)
+3. Create one new feature from existing data (e.g., `views_per_like = views/likes`)

+**Bonus Challenges** (For those who want to dig deeper)
+1. How do musical features (danceability, energy, valence) relate to popularity?
+2. Is there a difference in performance between singles and album tracks?
+3. What patterns can you find in the relationship between YouTube engagement (likes, comments) and Spotify streams?
+4. Do official music videos perform differently from unofficial ones?
+5. Create your own research question and explore it!

 ## 📝 Deliverables